 The John F. Boyle Environmental Prize was endowed by the generous gifts from the family of John F. Boyle and gifts from faculty and graduates from the program.
 The scholarship recognizes the top graduating senior in the EES Program.

 The Wallace C. and Janet S. Dunham Ecology and Environmental Sciences Program Scholarship will be awarded to incoming students who demonstrate academic excellence.
-Preference shall be given to students who are graduates of New Jersey or Vermont high schools, because Wallace is a native of New Jersey and Janet is a native of Vermont.
+Preference shall be given to students who are graduates of New Jersey or Vermont high schools, because Wallace was a native of New Jersey and Janet was a native of Vermont.